 When you do the math, the health plan with an HSA always wins.
 Meaning, you will pay less in premiums for the potential benefits under almost any scenario with an HSA plan.
 When you compound the cost comparison with say 10 employees, the numbers can be staggering.
 I recently switched a group with a traditional plan with doctor and prescription copays to a high deductible health plan with an HSA.
 Their total premium went from just over $60,000 a year to $31,000.
 When you consider that they are still covered for major medical at about the same out of pocket max, it’s even more impressive.

 The power of the HSA account itself is in my opinion, awesome.
 Consider:

-2. Explore a “Self-Funding” option.
-In the past, self-funding plans were only for large employers.
+- Explore a “Level-Funding” option.
+In the past, these types of plans were only for large employers.
 Now they can be offered for groups of 5 employees or more.
-Every small group I’ve worked with that has qualified for this plan, has saved considerable premium without sacrificing benefits.
-Don’t worry about the self-funding label, as a small employer, you will never be liable for paying employee claims.
+Every small group I’ve worked with that has qualified for a level funded plan has saved considerable premium without sacrificing benefits.

 Visit www.grouphealthtn.com to download and complete a census and get a quote for your small group.
 Or give us a call at 615-376-8899.